 We know that there’s a lot of thought and trust that goes into purchasing supplements, and that’s not something we take lightly.
-Our ingredients go through rigorous testing and we source high-quality, bioavailable ingredients from trusted suppliers around the globe, prioritizing European and North American suppliers when possible.
-Our standards are high and our belief surrounding quality is simple: better health begins with better ingredients.
+We pride ourselves on providing high-quality, bioavailable ingredients from trusted suppliers, prioritizing European and North American suppliers when possible.
+Our ingredients and end-product formulas go through rigorous testing.
+Our standards are high and we stand behind our quality first values.

 How does quality affect bioavailability?